SNHD-Development/FormSchemaRender/README.md

 	- Fix the attributes to be able to parse the JavaScript code
 	- Submit Button not require to have url attr
 	- Fix validation for require on checkbox field type
+	- Add ability for SubForm to pull remote select values from AJAX

 * 0.1.1